chizzletaz/BakeAndBinge/Testing.md

 Fix:
 I remembered from the Task Manager Walkthrough that I'm looping over the categories list twice.
 This means that the first (navbar) iterate over the list, it unpacks and leaves it empty afterwards.
-Also the list that comes from the find() method, isn't a actual list, but a Mongo Cursor Object.
+Also according to the documentation the list that comes from the find() method, isn't a actual list, but a Mongo Cursor Object.
 By wrapping the find() method in a Python list(), the list can be used again.

 ---